francescogrecucci/LAN-Checker/README.md

 LAN Diagnosis utility.

-<div align = "center"><image src = "LANChecker.png"></div>
+<p align = "center"><image src = "LANChecker.png"></p>

-LAN Checker allows you to analyze network traffic to and from your computer.
+<div>LAN Checker allows you to analyze network traffic to and from your computer.
 It represents the perfect solution for technicians and hobbists.
-We even develop this program even for security purposes: you can use it for discover malwares and spywares that uses your network.
+We even develop this program even for security purposes: you can use it for discover malwares and spywares that uses your network.</div>

 <h3>Features</h3>
 <ul>